Life is a Symphony

 Witch Hunt.

 Lately there has been a lot of world attention to athletes using drugs to improve their performance.
-There has been talk about removing suspected users of Steroids from the Hall of Fame (presumably to the Hall of Shame.
-Although most would agree to punish unhealthy practices, giving unfair advantages in sports, should we also ban countless musical compositions and paintings because they were created “under the influence”?
-On the surface it seems that society celebrates creative people when we can either ignore our suspicion that they may be “on” something, or if they say they used to… but have put it behind them now.
-If a person has led a “rough” life, they are considered seasoned and an inspiration to others.
+There has been talk about removing suspected users of Steroids from the Hall of Fame (presumably to the Hall of Shame).
+Although most would agree to rules against practices, giving unfair advantages in sports, should we also ban countless musical compositions and paintings because they were created under the influence or drink or drugs?
+On the surface it seems that society celebrates creative people when we can either ignore our suspicion that they may be on something, or if they say they used to, but have since put it behind them.
+It seems, if a person has led a rough life, but now mellowed out, they are considered seasoned and an inspiration to others.

 Threats to the public?

-Since drugs (and alcohol) have been around forever, and the so-called “war on drugs” have not had any noticable effect, it would perhaps make sense to pause and ask a few basic questions such as: Is doing drugs, alcohol, cigarettes and other unhealthy behavior a personal issue or should government get involved?
+Since drugs (and alcohol) have been around forever, and the so-called war on drugs have not had any noticeable effect, it would perhaps make sense to pause and ask a few basic questions such as: Is doing drugs, alcohol, cigarettes and other unhealthy behavior a personal issue or should government get involved?
 Most would agree that if a person behaves in a dangerous way, we would like action to be taken to minimize danger to others, but what someone does in private, does this constitute a threat to society?

 What do we think life is for?